pablogonmo/github-esp32-ticker/README.md

 5. **If all the above are invalid, please flash the factory firmware for quick verification, please check [here](https://github.com/Xinyuan-LilyGO/T-Display-S3/blob/main/firmware/README.MD)**

-6. **I can't connect to the device plugging it in my laptop
+6. **I can't connect to the device plugging it in my laptop**
    * Reflash the micropython firmware

-7. **I can connect to the device but can't execute any python code
+7. **I can connect to the device but can't execute any python code**
    * Make sure you're not in boot mode, pt.
 4

 8. **The backend server has stopped working and doesn't retrieve data**
    * Double check the environment variable is still correctly set up
-   * If so, double check the personal access token hasn't expired, if so regenerate it and set it up on vercel
+   * If so, double check the personal access token hasn't expired, if so regenerate it and set it up on vercel.
+Then redeploy the code

 # 8️⃣  Attributions